jiwoohong93/ai_dep/speech_recognition/README.md

-# Answerability Reasoning in Question Answering for Video (3rd_year)
+# Prompt Tuning for Enhanced Non-Native Speech Recognition

 <!-- ABOUT THE PROJECT -->
 ## About The Project